-In my 25 years’ practice in hospital and private clinic, I have successfully treated many migraine patients.
+In my 26 years’ practice in hospital and private clinic, I have successfully treated many migraine patients.
+Here in my clinic, I provide acupuncture for migraine in Worcester.
 Acupuncture is the most common therapy for migraine.
 In my clinic, I have many patients whose migraine headache and duration significant reduced after acupuncture treatment.

 Acupuncture analgesia has been studied since the 70s when China first had diplomatic contact with United States.
 These studies indicated that acupuncture stimulates endorphin and monoamine to block the pain signal.
 But acupuncture does far more than just the pain relief.
 It modulates endocrine and nervous system and stimulates self-healing process of the body.